GHack-T18/BackEnd/README.md

 # BackEnd

-This repo contains all the backend code for our GHack challeng
+This repo contains all the backend code for our GHack challenge

 #SheC18